 To make a more authentic chimichurri recipe simply omit the onion and hand chop instead of using the food processor.
 You can also add in some fresh oregano for even more spicy kick.

 Using flavorful condiments full of herbs and spices eliminates the need for extra fats, sugar and salt.
-This particular combination of herbs and spices is not only a flavor boost but also a health powerhouse.
-A potent combination of highly anti inflammatory foods.

 - Parsley – If you have other herbs like cilantro or basil, experiment with adding those.
 Fresh oregano and/or thyme?
 Heck yes, just leave out the onion depending on how much kick you’d like your chimichurri sauce to have.
 You can even use some dried herbs in the mix, soaking in hot water to rehydrate if you have the time.